 UPDATE II: Still no sign of 'Bouncing Boobs Technology', mind.

 Dropping off Gina with a kiss, Lula 3D heads into Las Vegas to continue her search for whatever the hell it is she's looking for.
 Oh, yes, the missing triplets.
 She finds the address of a relation, an old lady called Ms. Schrieber, who turns out to be the only person living in a fictional version of Vegas who doesn't live on the Strip.
 Instead, Lula 3D ends up in a crappy part of town, and while she soon tracks down Ms. Schrieber, it turns out the old lady is deaf to the sound of her doorbell.

 Classy as ever, Lula 3D wishes she'd brought some rotten eggs to attract her attention.
-Instead, she finds a trashcan full of rotten tomatoes, squishing them into her cleavage like everything else, before hurrying back for another FPS mini-game.
-Several tomatoes at Ms. Schreiber's window catches her attention by... smashing it.
-Luckily, the old lady isn't particularly bothered at having a slutty porn star randomly smash her stuff with rotten vegetables, and throws the key down.
+Instead, she finds a trashcan full of rotten tomatoes, squishing them into her cleavage like every other inventory item, before hurrying back for another FPS minigame.
+Several tomatoes thrown at Ms. Schreiber's window catches her attention by... smashing it.
+Luckily, the old lady isn't particularly bothered by having a porn star randomly smash her stuff with rotten vegetables, and throws the key down.